5T33Z0/OC-Little-Translated/00. Overview/README.md

 ## About ACPI Renames and Hotpatches

-Try to avoid renames and patches whenever possible.
+Try to avoid ACPI renames and patches whenever possible.
 Such as: `HDAS` to `HDEF`, `EC0` to `EC`, `SSDT-OC-XOSI` and so on.
 Especially renaming of underlined `MethodObj`(such as _STA, _OSI, etc.) should be done with caution.

 In general:

--  No OS patches are required.
+- No OS Patches are required.
 For parts that do not work properly due to system limitations, customize the patch to fit the ACPI.
-For special requirements on the operating system.
-Use the Operating System Patch with caution.
+For special requirements on the operating system, use the `XOSI` Patch with caution.
 - For Brightness Control Keys to work, some machines do not require extra patches.
 Use `PS2 Keyboard Mapping` instead to achieve the same effect.
 - For now, the vast majority of machines require the `0D6D Patch` to fix `Instant wake` issues.
 - Laptops require device-specific renames and patches for the battery percentage indicator to work.
-- Most of ThinkPad Laptops require the `PTSWAK` patch to stop the Power Button LED from pulsing after waking up from sleep.
+- Most ThinkPad Laptops require the `PTSWAK` patch to stop the Power Button LED from pulsing after waking up from sleep.
-- For machines with a dedicated Sleep Button (half moon): If pressing the Sleep Button crashes the system, use the `PNP0C0E Sleep CorrFor ection Method` to fix it
+- For machines with a dedicated Sleep Button: If pressing the Sleep Button crashes the system, use the `PNP0C0E Sleep CorrFor ection Method` to fix it.

 You may need to disable or enable certain components in order to solve a specific problems.